Olympics on NBC: 2022 Winter

 The scheduling of the 2022 Winter Olympics impacted the U.S. broadcast rights to the Super Bowl, the championship game of the National Football League (NFL) and historically the most-watched television broadcast in the United States annually.
 The rights to the game rotate between CBS, Fox, and long-time Olympic broadcaster NBC; to prevent the Games from competing for viewership and advertising sales with Super Bowl LVI—which was scheduled for February 13, 2022, at Los Angeles' SoFi Stadium—CBS and NBC announced in March 2019 that they would swap the rights for Super Bowl LVI and LV (2021), so that both the 2022 Winter Olympics and Super Bowl LVI would be broadcast by NBC.
 In a break from the established practice of airing premieres or special episodes of television series after the Super Bowl to take advantage of its large audience, NBC aired its prime time coverage for Day 10 of the Games immediately following the game.
 Furthermore, the NFL's new media rights beginning in 2023 (which extends the Super Bowl rotation to four networks) codifies this scenario, with all of NBC's future Super Bowl games being in Winter Olympic years (2026, 2030, and 2034).

 Due to COVID-19 protocol (including China's strict zero-COVID policy), NBC once again sent a smaller contingent of staff to Beijing, and all events were called remotely from its various facilities.
-Mike Tirico anchored the opening weekend of the Games (including the opening ceremony) from Beijing, but traveled back to the United States on February 8 for logistical reasons, with the remainder of the Games (with exceptions) being anchored from Stamford.
-After that night's coverage was guest hosted by Craig Melvin and Maria Taylor, Tirico returned the following night.
-He then traveled to Los Angeles to host NBC's coverage of Super Bowl LVI, and over Super Bowl weekend Tirico anchored the primetime block from an outdoor studio outside SoFi Stadium, before returning to Stamford for the remainder of the Games.
-All events were streamed live on Peacock.
+Mike Tirico anchored the opening weekend of the Games (including the opening ceremony) from Beijing, but traveled back to the United States on February 8 for logistical reasons.
+After that night's coverage was guest hosted by Craig Melvin and Maria Taylor from Stamford, Tirico returned the following night.
+He then traveled to Los Angeles to host NBC's coverage of Super Bowl LVI, presenting prime time coverage over Super Bowl weekend from a set outside SoFi Stadium before returning to Stamford for the remainder of the Games.

+For the first time, all events and NBC telecasts were streamed live and on-demand on Peacock for Premium subscribers.